bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 const reflagProvider = new ReflagBrowserProvider({ publishableKey });

-// set open feature provider and get client await OpenFeature.setProviderAndWait(reflagProvider);
+// set OpenFeature provider and get client await OpenFeature.setProviderAndWait(reflagProvider);
 const client = OpenFeature.getClient();

 // use client
 const boolValue = client.getBooleanValue("huddles", false);

-// use more complex, dynamic config-enabled functionality. const feedbackConfig = client.getObjectValue("ask-feedback", {
+// use more complex, multi-variate flags. const feedbackConfig = client.getObjectValue("ask-feedback", {
   question: "How are you enjoying this feature?",
 });